 Now assume Alex, also age 40, opens an investment account and contributes $20,000 per year for 10 years with the same 5% annual return.
 After 10 years, Alex increases the annual contribution to $50,000 for the next 10 years.
 By the end of 20 years, Alex's account has grown to $1,090,589, through contributions of $700,000.
 Despite investing $100,000 more than Sam, Alex's account is still $34,046 smaller because of compounding.

 Impact of market volatility for new retirees

 After retiring, many individuals drastically reduce contributions to investment accounts and most will begin to draw down their invested assets.
-Although market volatility may have been a consideration during pre-retirement planning, the specific timing of down markets might not have been.
+Although market volatility may have been a consideration during pre-retirement planning, the specific timing of down markets might not have been, which is called the sequence of returns risk.
 When planning for retirement, severity and timing of market volatility should be considered, as the timing of a downturn can be just as important as the severity of one.